-Example answer: If you contributed to the smooth communication within the team, maybe it was because you set up a group chat, you addressed each member directly and checked up on each member’s individual progress, encouraging everyone to post their progress and striving to keep everyone in the loop.
+Example answer: If you contributed to smooth communication within the team, maybe it was because you set up a group chat, addressed each member directly and checked up on their individual progress, encouraging everyone to post their progress and striving to keep everyone in the loop.

-Have a set example of a time you have shown good teamwork.
-Ideally, it should include a resolution to showcase your problem-solving skills.
+Have a set example of a time you showed good teamwork.
+Ideally, it should include a resolution to showcase your problem solving skills.

 Then conclude by stating what you learnt about the qualities of a successful team.
 This shows that you are reflective.
-You can go a step further by relating it to Medicine and how the learning points can be applied in future, at medical school and beyond
+You can go a step further by relating it to Medicine and how the learning points can be applied in the future, at Medical School and beyond.

 Then talk about your role specifically.
 Though the team did not reach its objective, they want to find out what you contributed.
 There will still be positives to take from it.
 Show that you are able to reflect, learn and improve.
 Say what went wrong and why.
 However, don’t be over-critical of team mates or blame people.

 Say what you would change next time in order to achieve a more desirable outcome.
 Translate these lessons into something applicable to your future career as a medical student and a Doctor.